How to Automatically Move Emails to a Folder in Outlook

 The best part is that you can automate this process, and this article will teach you how to do it.

 Believe it or not, you can organize your Outlook emails with the click of a button.
-All you need to do is follow these instructions to set up quick steps in Outlook:
+All you need to do is follow these instructions to set up rules in Outlook:

 - Open up Outlook.

 - Click on Home in the top-left corner of the screen.
-Choose to Create New in the Quick Steps tab.
+Choose to Create Rule in the Rules dropdown menu.

-- Click on the Choose folder field and pick a preferable folder.
+- Click on the Choose folder field next to it and pick a preferable folder.

-- Click on the Choose an Action menu followed by Mark as read.
+- Click on the Choose an Action menu and select Mark as read.

-- Click on Finish to save the changes.
+- Click on Ok to save the changes.

 How to Move Emails from a Single Sender to a Folder in Outlook